 Time and again reputation management intrudes, with communication strategy and PR trumping elementary considerations of fair play and justice.
 This is a recurring complaint I hear from victims.

 Allegedly, in this case, the matter began when it was brought to the College Censors by an unnamed journalist and they took the concern to Lambeth Palace, even though there is no individual complainant.
 So how did that even come about?
 Do read His Grace’s post on the role of the PR firm Luther Pendragon who just happen to act for both the Christ Church Censors and the Church of England.
 The complainants need to undermine the Dean and in a timely manner an unknown complainant comes out the woodwork to tell an unknown journalist who takes it to the Christ Church Censors who need just such evidence to establish their assertion that their Dean is a wrong’un.
 Nothing fishy here, obviously; Christ Church is just blessed by providence.
-The wiley Censors just struck lucky again in the lottery of who gets a seat at the Core Group table.
+The wily Censors just struck lucky again in the lottery of who gets a seat at the Core Group table.

 Given the above, you may understand why we fear that the decisions about who is invited onto Core Groups and who is excluded is at best capricious, and at worst manipulatively prejudicial.